How Seeds Can Improve Your Hormone Balance and Menstrual Health

-As it gains popularity, more and more people are looking into the effects this practice can have on both your hormone and menstrual health.
+As it gains popularity, more and more people are looking into the effects this practice can have on a women’s health, specifically hormones and menstrual health.

 Do you think you might want to try it, but you’re not sure where to start?
 Let me help you.

 In this article, I’ll explain how seed cycling works with your body to promote menstrual and hormone health.

 For years, you’ve had a menstrual cycle.
 But how much do you really know about how your body works?